-WARNING: PLEASE do not confuse the OVERALL UNCERTAINTY of the ENDF/B data with the additional uncertainty introduced by the PREPRO codes.
-I judge that the ENDF/B cross sections for any isotope, at any temperature and incident neutron energy is not known to better than roughly 1%; we may know integrals more accurately, but not the detailed energy dependent cross sections.
+WARNING: PLEASE do not confuse the OVERALL UNCERTAINTY of the nuclear data used in ENDF/B with the additional uncertainty introduced by the PREPRO codes.
+I judge that currently our knowledge of neutron interaction data (as reflected in current theory, measurement, and the ENDF/B cross sections) for any isotope, at any temperature and incident neutron energy is not known to better than roughly 1%; we may know integrals more accurately, but not the detailed energy dependent cross sections.
 As such I have defined the additional uncertainty added by the PREPRO codes to be so small that they add essentially no additional uncertainty to the OVERALL uncertainty in the ENDF/B data.
+This is VERY IMPORTANT if our data testing results are to have any significant validity.

 Each of the codes described above that was used to process data to obtain tabulated, linearly interpolable in energy cross sections, processed the data to within a user defined accuracy, or allowable uncertainty.
-The ENDF/B Pre-processing codes (PREPRO) are self-documenting, in the sense that the ENDF/B formatted output data that each code produces includes comments at the beginning of each evaluation defining the accuracy to which the cross sections were calculated.
+The ENDF/B Pre-processing codes (PREPRO) are self-documenting, in the sense that the ENDF/B formatted output data that each code produces includes comments at the beginning of each evaluation (end of comments) defining the accuracy to which the cross sections were calculated.
 The combination of comments added by all of the codes defines the sequence and accuracy used by all of them.
-The accuracy is the same for all evaluations.
+For POINT2021, the accuracy is the same for all evaluations.
 Therefore, for exact details of the accuracy of the data, see the comments at the beginning of any evaluation.
-For use in POINT2018 all cross sections were reconstructed to within an accuracy of 0.01% in the thermal range, and 0.1% at all other incident neutron energies and temperatures; this is beyond the accuracy to which this data in known, so I assume that the PREPRO data processing used to produce POINT2018 does not add any significant additional uncertainty to the inherent overall uncertainty of the data.
-For data testing purposes this is important for users to understand.